 To support natural orientation in VR/AR, the visual and auditory information has to closely match, as otherwise the illusion is shattered and the experience is not convincing.
-Therefore within VRACE, Early Stage Researchers (ESRs) are trained in all VR-related domains: physical modelling, sound propagation, audio rendering and psychoacoustics.
+Therefore within VRACE, Early Stage Researchers (ESRs) are trained in all VR-audio-related domains: physical modelling, sound propagation, audio rendering and psychoacoustics.

 To cover these technical competences, the programme includes several technical as well as complementary skills trainings and the attendance of relevant conferences:

 - mandatory basic trainings providing knowledge in general acoustics

 - advanced trainings, individually selected by the researchers and their supervisors

 - transferable skills trainings such as Quality Management, IPR and Open Research, Entrepreneurship etc.

 - public tutorial courses

 - conferences such as the ICA 2019 in Aachen, ISMA 2019 in Detmold or the ViennaTalk 2020